tAndreani/IPVARIABLE/README.md

 ###### Fig. 1) Steps to identify reproducible and not reproducible regions considering the boarder of each segment for NCOR1 protein.
 The genome is scanned using a sliding window apporach.
 Regions that are in between segments with sum vector of 0 are defined as reproducible if the maximum value is three and not reproducible if the maximum value is lower than three.

-For this we have developed four main functions in R that create the vector with the number of replicates at each genomic segment (sum vector), extract the regions with a signal and compute not reproducibile and reproducible regions:
+For this we have developed five main functions in R that create the vector with the number of replicates at each genomic segment (sum vector), extract the regions with a signal and compute not reproducibile and reproducible regions:

 Function 1) `CreateSumMatrix(matrix=matrix)`